geekxingyun/how-to-open-source-a-project/README.md

 ## 1.1 Getting Started

-please show how to use your open source project and it is usually an example,
+provide an example about how to use your open source project.

 ## 1.2 Building the Application

-please show that how to build the application.
+provide some information about how to build the open source project.

 ## 1.3 Deploying

-please show that how to run the app.
+provide some information about how to run the app.

 ## 1.4 Contributing

-please show who is developing the app.
+provide some information about who is developing the app.